Traveling to Hawaii

 Click here for the press release.

 Travelers also will have their temperatures checked upon arrival and must fill out a travel and health form.
-Upon arrival in Hawaii, passengers unable to provide proof of an authorized negative test will be required to go into quarantine for 14 days or until they can provide proof of negative test results.
 Read the FAQs.

-The 14-day mandatory self-quarantine applies to all arrivals at state airports, including private and commercial aircrafts.
 All arriving passengers are required to initial and sign this order confirming they are aware of the 14-day quarantine and acknowledging they understand violating the order is a criminal offense, and subject to up to a $5,000 fine and/or a year imprisonment.
 The period of self-quarantine begins from the time of entry into the State and lasts 14 days or the duration of the person’s time in Hawaii, whichever is shorter.
-Click here for the thirteenth supplementary proclamation.
+Click here for the fourteenth supplementary proclamation.

 Pre-travel Checklist - 24 Hours Before Flight